 Worried, I said, “We slept in the same bed all night.”

-She smiled, gently placed her hand on mine, and said, “Yeah… it was cozy.”
+She smiled, gently placed her hand on mine, “Yeah… it was cozy.”

 I said, “Ugh… Pandora is going to freak about this though.”

-Still half asleep, she said, “You are so loyal to a stranger that possesses you.
-It’s kind of romantic.
-Though, if you are really so worried, I could erase any memory that she has of our slumber party, assuming she even finds out about it.”
+Still half asleep, she said, “You’re so loyal to a stranger that possesses you.
+Kind of romantic.
+Though, if you’re really so worried, I could erase any memory that she has of our slumber party, assuming she even finds out about it.”

 Smiling and giggling she said, “Yeah.
 Shall we?”